Skip to main content

 METER model arch

-As end-to-end VLP models become increasingly popular, the authors reevaluated the impact of these two fusion modules in a new context, potentially to understand which fusion strategy is more effective in the new model architectures or settings.
+As VLP models gain popularity, the authors re-evaluated the effects of two fusion modules in a new environment to determine which fusion strategy is more effective:

-In this module, text and visual features are simply concatenated and then input into a single Transformer module.
-This approach allows the simultaneous processing of text and visual information in the same Transformer module.
+• Merged Attention Module: In this module, text and visual features are simply concatenated and jointly input into a single Transformer module.
+This approach enables simultaneous processing of text and visual information in the same Transformer module.

-The co-attention module independently inputs text and visual features into different Transformer modules.
-This module uses cross-attention techniques to achieve cross-modal interaction, enabling interaction between visual and text features.
+• Co-attention Module: This module independently inputs text and visual features into separate Transformer modules.
+It uses cross-attention mechanisms to achieve interaction between modalities, enabling interaction between visual and textual features.

 Encoder-Only vs. Encoder-Decoder